Center for Basic Machine Learning Research in Life Science

 03.12.2025 – 05.12.2025

 EurIPS is a community-driven conference that makes world-class AI research accessible to Europe by showcasing papers accepted at NeurIPS, the most prestigious AI conference globally.
-By bringing together researchers, industry leaders, and innovators, EurIPS creates a unique networking hub that connects academic breakthroughs with real-world applications.

 More